 34. Get your pricing right

 Do some research and call around some competitors to see what they're charging for their products and services.
-Obviously, pretend to be a customer to cover your tracks.
-Once you've got a good idea of what the market is priced at, get your own pricing right.
+Pretend to be a customer to cover your tracks.
+Once you've got a good idea of what the market is priced at, get your pricing right.
 Still not sure?
 Read these tips on how much to charge for your freelance work.

 35. Send thank you cards